OpenSlides/openslides-vote-service/README.md

 A `rating-approval` result looks like:
 `{"1":{"yes":"5","no":"1"},"2":{"yes":"1","abstain":"6"},"invalid":1}`

-This means, that for the option with the key `"1"`, there where 5 votes with `Yes`, one vote with `No` and no `abstain`.
-For the option with the key `"2"`, there where one `Yes`, 6 `Abstain` and no `No`.
-There where one invalid vote.
+This means, that for the option with id `1`, there where 5 ballots with `Yes`, one ballot with `No` and no `abstain`.
+For the option with id `2`, there where one `Yes`, 6 `Abstain` and no `No`.
+There where one invalid ballots.

-A vote is invalid, if one of its values is invalid.
-For example a vote like `{"value":{"1":"yes","2":"INVALID-VALUE"}}` is counted as invalid for both candidates.
+A ballot is invalid, if one of its values is invalid.
+For example a ballot like `{"value":{"1":"yes","2":"INVALID-VALUE"}}` is counted as invalid for both candidates.